 The libertarian movement is ripe with Alibijude, or alibi Jews.
 Their job is easy: If someone is accused of anti-Semitism, the alibi Jew is brought in as a defending witness.
 In a movement with so few genuinely Jewish individuals, it is easy for the alibi Jews to get away with just about anything.
 They are free to bash Israel, defend anti-Semitism, promote the idea that a non-interventionist foreign policy would have been wise from 1939 to 1945, and misinform people about Jews and Judaism.
 It's an easy and worthwhile endeavor for the Alibijude, because they help anti-Semites get away with their crimes while warding off any anti-Semitic images within the libertarian movement.

-Some prominent examples of alibi Jews in the libertarian movement are the self-hating anti-Jewish late economist Murray Rothbard, non-religious Jewish-born Ron Paul activist Walter Block, Jewish "boycott Israel" activist Sheldon Richman, and non-Jewish conspiracy theorist (currently in prison) Adam Kokesh.
-These men promote the idea that Jews are anti-Israel, anti-religious, and accepting of Jew-hatred.
-Of course, simply because they accept these principles does not mean that the Jewish community does as well, or that other Jewish libertarian activists will remain silent while their lies are spread.
+Some prominent examples of alibi Jews in the libertarian movement are the self-hating anti-Jewish late economist Murray Rothbard, non-religious Jewish-born Ron Paul activist Walter Block and Jewish "boycott Israel" activist Sheldon Richman.
+These men promote the idea that Jews are anti-Israel, anti-religious, and tolerant of Jew-hatred.
+Of course, simply because they accept these principles does not mean that the Jewish community tolerates them, or that other Jewish libertarian activists will remain silent while their lies are spread.

 These are just a few of the alibi Jews.
 There are many others, too, who justify anti-Semitism in the various branches of the libertarian movement with the claim, "It's not anti-Jewish.
 I know, because I am Jewish".
 It is unlikely they are Jewish in any meaningful sense of the word.
 Do they observe the Sabbath?
 Do they read Hebrew?
 Did they have a Bar or Bat Mitzvah?
 The answers are almost certainly not.